mahmutovAR/imagesort/README.md

 ﻿# ImageSort

-This application sorts images by their resolutions into the directories named "Width x Height" (for example, "1920x1080").
+This script sorts images by their resolutions into the directories named "Width x Height" (for example, "1920x1080").

 * if folder already exists files will be added there,
 * if the file with the same names already exists, then the new file will be renamed: